 For younger children with smaller feet, you may want to do the course with 1 Foot Squares so they do not have to jump as far.

 Please see the image below for the layout of the squares.

-- When picking up your piece, if there is no other piece in that square you will have to step in it before jumping out.
+When collecting your marker, if there’s no other piece in that square, you must step into it before hopping out.

-- If your piece does not land in proper square, or commit a foul, you do not move ahead to the square.
-If you have picked up your piece, but miss the throw, you go back 1 square.
+If your marker doesn’t land in the correct square, or you commit a foul, you do not advance to the next square.
+If you have picked up your marker but miss your throw, you go back one square.

 How to Play Hopscotch Summary

-However, most kids just having fun jumping and throwing their pieces without ever playing any of the rules.
+However, most kids just have fun jumping and throwing their pieces without ever playing any of the rules.